therealOri/Genter/README.md

 <br />

-Update | 7/17/2022:
+Update | 7/19/2022:
 # New Features.
 If you have an older version of this project, You should update to the current version now!.

 Added:
-> - New, simpler way of locking and unlocking the database. (oCrypt0r had an update and I changed the functions to reflect the new update).
+> - Allowing the env.py file to use a bigger/longer PASS and allows it to use symbols and unicode characters.
+You WILL need to use the KDF.py patch file for pycryptodome as by default it doesn't accept unicode_escape characters.
 __ __

 <br />